symposion/roll20-shaped-scripts/README.md

 * Trait and action names need to be title case and end with a full stop, like in the MM.
 * Don't paste in descriptions at the bottom of the statblock - just the statblock proper.
 This is because actions can be multiline and there is no way of telling where a final multiline action ends and a description begins (see e.g. Priest in the MM - don't paste the final description paragraph in)

-## Importing Monsters from a Custom Database
+## Importing Monsters from the Script Database
 ### Manually
-_Please see above for details about installing a custom database_

 1. Find a token for your new monster and place it on the tabletop
 1. Select the token
 1. Type **!shaped-import-monster --Lich** into the chat window and hit enter, replacing 'Lich' with the name of the monster you want to import.
-Obviously the monster name must match something in your custom database.
-If you're not sure what names are present in the database, or exactly what spelling is being used, you can run **!shaped-import-monster** on its own and it will show a button that will launch a select list of all the available monsters.
+Obviously the monster name must match something in your database - which by default includes SRD monsters unless you've added additional data files.
+If you're not sure what names are present in the database, or exactly what spelling is being used, try the Guided approach mentioned immediately below.
 1. You should see a message in the chat window, and end up with a new character in the journal.

 Your new monster is now ready for use!